 Budgeting for University

-Creating a student budget will help you look at all likely costs such as rent, or bills.
+To create a student budget, you need to consider all likely costs such as rent, or bills.
 Weigh up your expenses against the money you have coming in.
 If they balance, you're all set.
 If they don't, you'll need to make savings, or find more money.

-If you don't know what costs you'll have, you'll need to estimate them to begin with.
-See our student budget with sample costs, below.
-This shows a realistic monthly income and expenditure summary for a student from England, living away from home.
-We've based this on costs for a student at university in the north of England.
-Our example shows indicative or typical costs – but every student's situation will be unique in terms of income and expenditure, so it's essential to think about your own circumstances.
+You may need to estimate some costs to begin with.
+To help, we've produced a sample student budget (below).
+This shows a realistic monthly income and expenditure summary, based on a student from England, living away from home at university in the north of England.
+Our example shows typical costs but every student's situation will be unique, so it's essential to think about your own likely income and expenditure.

 Our budget does not include tuition fees, as your tuition fee loan normally covers the cost of your course.
-However, if you are at a private institution the tuition fee loan is capped at a lower amount, while the course fees can be higher than at other universities.
+If you are at a private institution your tuition fee loan may be lower than the course fees you may be charged.
 In this case, students will need to budget to pay the difference themselves.

-You can also download a blank student budget sheet (see link below).
-To use it, work out the right costs for where you want to study.
+You can download a blank student budget template (see link below).
+To use it, work out the costs for where you want to study.
 Our page on managing your money at university will help you consider what expenses you might have, and ways you can save money.

 Learn how to monitor your finances and you'll feel more in control of your money.
 Then you'll be free to focus on your studies and all that university life has to offer.

 |Grant or Bursary|

 |Term time work (est 8 hours per week)||2,155|